google/fuzztest/centipede/doc/DESIGN.md

 * Instrumented CMP instructions.
 * ... more coming.

-However, the target may generate features of its own type, without having Centipede to support it explicitly.
+However, the target may generate features of its own type without Centipede having to support it explicitly.

 ## Persistent state

-Centipede aims at large and slow targets, such that even a minimized corpus may consist of 100K-1M inputs, and executing every input takes 1ms-1s.
-We also aim at supporting much more feature types than most other engines, which will in turn bloat the corpus further.
+Centipede aims to handle both large and slow targets, so even a minimized corpus may consist of 100K-1M inputs and executing every input can take 1ms-1s.
+We also aim to support many more feature types than most other engines, which will in turn bloat the corpus further.

-At the same time, we aim at executing on cheap ("preemptible") cloud VMs, and so we need to minimize the startup computations.
+At the same time, we aim to execute on cheap ("preemptible") cloud VMs, so we need to minimize the startup computations.

-So, we try hard to eliminate all redundant executions.
+Therefore, we try hard to eliminate all redundant executions.

 Centipede state consists of the following:

 * Corpus.
 A set of inputs.
 The corpus is a property of a group of fuzz targets sharing the same input data format.
 * Feature sets.
 For every corpus element we preserve the set of its features.
   Features are a property of a specific target binary.
-Different binary (e.g. from a different revision, or different build options, or from different code) will have its own persistent feature set.
+Different binaries (e.g. from a different revision, or different build options, or from different code) will have their own persistent feature set.
 A feature set is associated with an input via the input's hash.

 On startup, Centipede loads the corpus, and checks which corpus elements have